You can have too much of a good thing, so after spending days in Italy’s capital you just might be ready for a few day trips from Rome.

 A fun way to explore Ostia Antica − in addition to following the rudimentary pamphlet that accompanies the audio guide, should you choose to rent one − is to wander down what qualifies as “back alleys”, the small streets that criss-cross the old city, lined with little more than crumbling foundations, with the occasional surprise − a fresco here, a mosaic there.

-For centuries, this luxuriant area in the Castelli Romani region − these days just a skip and a jump by train from Rome − has welcomed summer visitors.
+This luxuriant area in the Castelli Romani region − a skip and a jump by train from the capital, one of the easiest day trips from Rome − has welcomed summer visitors for centuries.

 The town itself is small and simple and seductive, winding as it does along the volcanic Lake Albano, of a deep turquoise so intense any photograph looks manipulated.